 There’s also the chance that an impact could make it pop off.
 If you brush the car against the curb, the scraping effect could also take off the stem cap.
 It can also create damage to the stem itself, which might lead to leaking air.

 However, the most common reason that the tire valve caps come off is that they are misplaced.
-When you take the caps off to fill the tire, it’s easy to misplace it.
+When you take the cap off to fill the tire, it’s easy to misplace it.
 When you fill the tires, put the valve caps in a secure location for reinstallation.

 Are Tire Valve Caps Universal?